|

 to return, May 20.
 An undated 1777 payroll shows

-for serving one month, 17 days.
-Detachments from
+that he was paid £3, 2s, 8d for serving one month, 17 days.

-Crompon, Fishkill, Ft.
-Montgomery, etc. A roll of
+Plains, Crompon, Fishkill, Ft.
+Montgomery, etc. A

-Sgt.
+roll of Sgt.
 Aaron Bull's 3rd Troop, Col. Elisha

 Sheldon's Light Dragoons, shows that he enlisted